 Unfortunately for bikers, these rides are not always safe.
 Motorcycles are the most dangerous form of transportation a person could use, and it is not because bikers are reckless or dangerous people.
 It is because drivers do not watch for motorcyclists in the same way they watch for other vehicles, and they do not always respect them while they are out on the road.

-Our Phoenix motorcycle accident lawyer can help you claim the full settlement you are entitled to.
-For help following an accident, reach out to a Phoenix motorcycle accident attorney at Karnas Law Firm today.
+Our accident lawyer can help you claim the full settlement you are entitled to.
+Motorcycle riders, for help following an accident, reach out to our Phoenix motorcycle accident attorney at Karnas Law Firm today.

 Most Common Motorcycle Accidents

-Motorcycles are vulnerable to wrecks in all sorts of places, such as side streets, major highways, and even parking lots.
-However, we see some common accidents which send bikers tumbling:
+Motorcyclists are vulnerable to wrecks in all sorts of places, such as side streets, major highways, and even parking lots.
+However, we see some common motorcycle accident cases which send bikers tumbling over their handlebars:

 - Open-door accidents.
 Someone sitting in a parked car might open a door without first checking to see if someone is coming from behind.
 Some motorcyclists ride close to the shoulder, and they can ride straight into the opened door.

-If you were hurt in an accident, contact an experienced Phoenix motorcycle accident attorney to review your case.
+If you were hurt in an accident like these motorcycle accident victims, contact an experienced motorcycle accident lawyer to review your case.
 You might have important rights to compensation for your injuries.

 Painful Motorcycle Accident Injuries